 With more formality and respect from the local community street art has thrived in Chicago over the last decade.
 Today murals do more than just provide an extraordinary spectacle for our eyes.
-They pay homage to icons, fight for equality, celebrate different heritages, and honor the heroes of society.
+They celebrate different heritages, fight for equality, pay homage to icons, and honor the heroes of society.

-We’ve rounded up the most unique masterpieces in our great city created by both notable artists and up-and-coming talent.
-Here are our favorite street art murals in and around Chicago.
+We’ve rounded up the most unique piece of street art in Chicago created by both notable artists and up-and-coming talent.
+Here are our favorite murals and masterpieces in and around the Windy City.

 Please note: Any artists, facilitators, or photographers who would like specific accreditation please get in touch.

 1. Greetings From Chicago By Victor Ving & Lisa Beggs

 The Greetings from Chicago mural is without a doubt one of the most recognizable pieces of street art in Chicago.
 Situated in Logan Square, it was the first official on-the-road ‘postcard mural’ by NYC graffiti artist Victor Ving and Ohio-born photographer Lisa Beggs.
 The fantastically talented duo have traveled across 20 states in their 24’ ft RV unveiling over 40 different postcard murals along the way.

 The couple spent days sleeping next to the Chicago mural in their RV, guarding the scaffolding at night while painting during the day.
 With the aim of utilizing their skills to bring colorful public murals to local communities their pieces often become highly Instagrammed and highly treasured parts of the city.
 The Greetings from Chicago mural is one of the most popular postcard murals to date and has brought hometown pride as well as a memorable landmark for visitors.

 Where: 2226 North Milwaukee Avenue, Chicago